Monotonicity and Bracketing in Games: Additivity as a Notion of Separability

 for some $f \colon \R^2 \to \R$.
-That is, players $i$'s payoff in a composite game is determined by payoffs in component games but the dependence can be general.
-The function $f$ here captures how players perceive combining unrelated payoffs.
+That is, player~$i$'s payoff in a composite game is determined by payoffs in component games but the dependence can be general.
+To make this a reasonable model, suppose $f$ is continuous, associative and strictly increasing.